evertrue/ntp_cluster-cookbook/README.md

 sync with the standby servers which will maintain their understanding of time with each other using peered timekeeping.

-If the master node is completely removed from the cluster then a standby server is promoted to master and given the external server list to sync with, all remaining standby servers will pull their times directly from the promoted standby.
+If the master node is completely removed from the cluster (delete node from chef-server) then a standby server is promoted to master and given the external server list to sync with, all remaining standby servers will pull their times directly from the promoted standby.

 It is highly recommended that you set the `['ntp']['servers']` to a pool better than the [ntp](https://github.com/gmiranda23/ntp) cookbook's default pool.

+## Commissioning a new cluster

+To commision a new cluster you must be patient.
+This is time, it moves slowly.
+Understand that first.
+Second, NTP is a very redundant and methodical protocol.
+The worst thing you can do is rush this process because there are a lot of slow moving parts (NTP, DNS, Chef).

+1. Provision a box with the `ntp_cluster` recipe.
+This box will immediately become a master and start syncing its time
+2. Wait an hour and then verify that the master's clock is correct.
+Waiting allows both NTP to sync its time, DNS to propogate, and chef to runs some extra convergences
+3. Provision all your standby servers.
+This can happen in bulk.
+4. Wait another hour for the standby layer to sync up.
+5. Verify that the cluster is configured properly by checking the `server` and `peer` directives in `/etc/ntp.conf`
+5. Enable `ntp_server` for all of your application servers.
+They will immediately start looking to the new cluster for time.
+If the time it vastly off by 100ms or more then they WILL jump.
+Be aware of the dangers of time jumps.

+## Commitioning Servers

+## Master Server

+Master servers should not be commitioned directly.
+They should be promoted from existing slaves as the clock is already in sync

+## Standby Server

+1. Create the server and apply the `ntp_cluster` cookbook to it.
+2. Converge the server.
+3. Verify that `/etc/ntp.conf` is configured to peer with the standbys and have the master as its only server

+## Decommisioning Servers

+### Master Server

+1. Delete the node and client from the chef-server.
+2. Converge 1 of your standby servers so that it will promote itself to master
+3. Verify that the new master has been selected by performing `knife search 'tags:ntp_master'`
+4. Converge the rest of your standbys
+5. Converge all of your servers so that they stop looking to the old master
+6. Burn down the old master

+### Standby Server

+1. Delete the node and client from the chef-server.
+2. Converge all of your other standbys so that they stop looking to that standby server
+2. Converge all of your application servers so that they stop looking to that standby server
+3. Burn down the box

+### Client

+1. Just burn it down

+## Replacing Servers

+### Master Server

+You should follow the decommisioning of a master server proccess above and then provision a new **standby**

+### Standby Server

+Follow the decommisioning of a standby server then commission a new standby

 ## Supported Platforms